Disney+ Originals — Reviews & Impressions

 Pixar In Real Life

-In the first episode, a control board is set up in New York City’s Central Park and goer-bys stop and interact with it and discover it works like the one seen in Inside Out and can change the emotions of two actors having a conversation just in-front of the board.
+In the first episode, a control board is set up in New York City’s Central Park and passersby stop and interact with it.
+It works like the one seen in Inside Out and can change the emotions of two actors having a conversation just in front of the board.

-I didn’t get any real laughs out of this first episode but given its only five-minutes, I’m still keen to watch more as I can some of these being more fun than others, with this premiere episode falling on the not-so-fun end.
+I didn’t get any real laughs out of this first episode but, given it’s only five minutes, I’m still keen to watch more as I can see some of these being more fun than others, with this premiere falling on the not-so-fun end.

 — Dylan Blight